grzegorz-aniol/RivaLLMatch/readme.md

 The competition takes place in one of the following areas:

-* problem-solving
+* Problem-solving
-* creative writing
+* Creative writing
-* debate and persuasion
+* Debate and persuasion

-## How it works

-Evaluation within the area is carried out as follows.

-### Round setup
+## Arena Rules

-The number of rounds (n_rounds) in which all models (n_llms) participate is predetermined
+A predetermined number of models (n_llms) participate in the competition.

-### Tasks selection

-Models select the problems or tasks they will solve in each round.
-Models are queried sequentially until the task pool is filled.
-Each model is queried an equal number of times only if the number of rounds matches the number of models.

-### Task solving in rounds
+The Arena runs duels in rounds (by default, n_rounds=4).

-In each round, models are paired for competition.
-Each pair consists of a 'master' (who evaluates) and a 'student' (who provides the answer).
-For example, if n_llms=3, there are 6 possible pairs.
+In each round, every pair of models competes.
+Each pair consists of a 'student,' who provides an answer to a randomly selected task, and a 'master,' who evaluates the answer and assigns scores.
+For instance, with n_llms=3, there are 6 possible pairs in a round.

-### Master-student duel
+### Answer Evaluation

-The 'student' model answers a task from the round, and the 'master' model evaluates the response based on the several criteria.
+The 'master' model evaluates responses based on several criteria, depending on the competition type.

-For problem-solving we consider following scores:
+For the problem-solving competition, the following scores are assessed:
-* accuracy
+* Accuracy
-* clarity
+* Clarity
-* depth of explanation
+* Depth of explanation
-* reasoning
+* Reasoning

-For creative writing we use such scores:
+For the creative writing task, the evaluation includes:
-* creativity
+* Creativity
-* emotional depth
+* Emotional depth
-* narrative flow
+* Narrative flow

-For debate and persuasion task we evaluate following criteria:
+For the debate and persuasion task, the criteria are:
-* clarity and structure
+* Clarity and structure
-* evidence and support
+* Evidence and support
-* persuasiveness
+* Persuasiveness
-* addressing counterarguments
+* Addressing counterarguments

 ### Asynchronous and resumable workflow